-The three-star label identified engines that meet the Air Resources Board's Personal Watercraft and Outboard marine engine 2008 exhaust emission standards.
+The three-star label identifies engines that meet the Air Resources Board's Personal Watercraft and Outboard marine engine 2008 exhaust emission standards or the Sterndrive and Inboard marine engine 2003 exhaust emission standards.
 Engines meeting these standards have 65% lower emissions than One Star - Low Emission engines.